Class of 2003

 Mona Galbreath Hoehler, MSN'03 , of Nashville, passed away in February 24, 2016.

-Krista Koleas, MSN’03, was named to the board of Siloam Health in Nashville in January 2017.
-She is a nurse manager at Nashville Skin and Cancer.
+Krista Koleas, MSN'03, of Nashville, passed away April 5, 2021.
+She was posthumously awarded the Alumni Award for Clinical Achievement in Nursing, presented to her family by the VUSN Alumni Association during the school's annual awards ceremony in October 2021.
+Krista was named to the board of Siloam Health in Nashville in January 2017 and was a nurse manager at Nashville Skin and Cancer.

 Melissa McGuire Logue, MSN'03, is a stem cell transplant nurse practitioner at Vanderbilt University Medical Center in Nashville (2018).